Zymbit-Docs/docs/content/bootware-one-two/getting-started/_index.md

 curl --proto '=https' --tlsv1.2 -sSf https://raw.githubusercontent.com/zymbit-applications/zb-bin/main/install.sh | sudo bash
 ```

 The install will identify your PI and OS and then prompt you for `zbcli` whether you'd like to include a binary that supports hardware signing.
 All Zymbit products support software signing.
 Only the SCM and the HSM6 support hardware signing.
-For the purpose of this tutorial, we will software signing.
+For the purpose of this tutorial, we usewill software signing.
 Use the arrow keys to move the selection to `> No`.

 ```
 zb-install.sh: bootstrapping the zbcli installer